TheodoreEhrenborg/tiny_stories_sae/docs/src/steering.md

 ```

-strength 10 gets the feature to appear at least half the time
+After the initial tuning to get the scale factor 10,
-although at the cost of some model consistency
+I generated two steered examples (limited to 100 tokens)

-I tuned feature strength to 10, and then generated two steered examples (limited to 100 tokens)
+for each of features 0, 1, 2, 6, without cherrypicking the examples.
-for each of features 0, 1, 2, 6, without cherrypicking
+Note that I am cherrypicking by choosing feature 6, since it's an interesting feature.

 Feature 0